luucas7/masterclaw/README.md

 - Caching of images already downloaded: Images must be stored locally after the first download.
 - Minimization of API calls: All retrieved information must be stored locally to minimize API calls.
 - Rate limiting: The API imposes a limit of 20 requests per second.
-It is crucial to respect this limit to avoid being blocked for an hour.

 Fetched information is stored in a MongoDB database.
 The [Mongoose ODM](https://mongoosejs.com/) helps a lot for type casting, validation, and query building.